mdavidsaver/pyDevSup/documentation/gettingstarted.rst

 The *INP* field is parsed and the first work identifies the Python module which will provide the logic behind this record (everything after the first word is passed to the module :py:func:`build` function.

-Now create :download:`cntrec.db <../testApp/cntmod.py>` with the following.
+Now create :download:`cntmod.py <../testApp/cntmod.py>` with the following.

 .. literalinclude:: ../testApp/cntmod.py